 Question: Why were two angels sent to observe the wickedness of Sodom?
-Doesn't whet and the set and
+Doesn't יהוה know what goes on everywhere?
+The Torah says that judgment must be established by two or three witnesses.

 Question: How do we know that Lot was still righteous?
 Lot showed that his years with Abraham had given him so much that, although Sodom had made a mark on him, he had remained righteous.
 Despite the mortal danger of being hospitable to visitors in the cruel environment of Sodom, Lot took the "men" into his home.
 He risked his safety, if not his life, to defend the angels.